RU09342/lab-6taking-control-over-your-embedded-life-jake-n-tomas/Precision Control/README.md

 The code for the PWM was implemented using a hardware approach.
 Using one CCR to determine the frequency and another to determine the duty cycle, a PWM signal could be output to a pin.
 The PWM then was able to convert a digital voltage into an analog reading.
 This analog voltage could then be read from the pin that the PWM is output to.
 To test this code a triangle wave was coded and then implemented to see the range of voltages that the PWM could output.
+In order to get a clean output, the signal was put through a passive lowpass filter, with a cutoff frequency of 500 Hz.
 The triangle wave produced by the PWM can be seen below compared to a similar wave produced by a function generator

 ![alt text](https://github.com/RU09342/lab-6taking-control-over-your-embedded-life-jake-n-tomas/blob/master/Precision%20Control/scope_6.png)